jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 ### 2. The EUTxO Model

 > “Any fool can know.
-The point is to understand.”
+The point is to understand.” <br />
 > — Albert Einstein [[1]](#1)

 ### 2.1 What is EUTxO?